SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Mobile agents.md

 Initially all the agents are in an *homebase* and form a team and the whole network is **Contaminated** except the *homebase*

+>[!note]
+>There can be only the nodes or also the edges that are contaiminated

 An agent cleans a *node* when it enters it

 >[!important] Goal